Modelling terrestrial route networks to understand inter-polity interactions (southern Etruria, 950-500 BC): Etruscan road networks

 Nonetheless, our goals are different and this is not the best approach for our purposes.
 In particular, since we are studying inter-settlement interactions, we need our nodes to be human communities with a certain degree of political agency, such that they could play an active role in shaping the regional infrastructure.
 Consequently, links also need a new definition.
 The simplest option is to consider that a bidirectional link between two sites is established whenever they were directly connected by a terrestrial route, with no other settlement in between.
 Once the rules are set, the second stage consists in selecting and organizing the empirical data.

 Since during the chronology under study southern Etruria underwent deep transformation, we decided to divide the period of interest into different temporal stamps.
 We determined the largest possible time spans during which a set of settlements coexisted without any major changes.
-Thus, we obtained five time stamps, each one with its corresponding list of geo-localized sites: \begin{itemize} \item Early Iron Age 1 Early (EIA1E): 950/925 – 900 BC \item Early Iron Age 1 Late (EIA1L): 900 – 850/825 BC \item Early Iron Age 2 (EIA2): 850/825 – 730/720 BC \item Orientalizing Age (OA): 730/720 – 580 BC \item Archaic Period (AA): 580 – 500 BC \end{itemize}

-Afterwards, we resolved whether and how those sites were connected, that is, if they were directly communicated by a terrestrial route.
-We assumed that, since within each one of the five Ages considered the set of settlements can be regarded as constant, the same applies to the routes connecting them.
+Thus, we obtained five time stamps, each one with its corresponding list of geo-localized sites: \begin{itemize} \item Early Iron Age 1 Early (EIA1E): 950/925 – 900 BC \item Early Iron Age 1 Late (EIA1L): 900 – 850/825 BC \item Early Iron Age 2 (EIA2): 850/825 – 730/720 BC \item Orientalizing Age (OA): 730/720 – 580 BC \item Archaic Period (AA): 580 – 500 BC \end{itemize} We then resolved whether and how those sites were connected, that is, if they were directly linked by a terrestrial route.
+We assumed that, since within each one of the five Ages considered, the set of settlements can be regarded as constant, the same applies to the routes connecting them.
 In this way, the subject of the analysis is reduced from a continuously evolving ensemble of settlements and routes to five static networks.

-Finally, since we were interested in terrestrial routes as the product of a collective effort requiring the allocation of resources to be built and maintained, it was essential to somehow quantify their cost.
+Finally, since we were interested in terrestrial routes as the product of a collective effort, requiring the allocation of resources to be built and maintained, it was essential to somehow quantify their cost.
 For modelling purposes, we could not settle for assigning a cost only to the links that are present in the empirical networks.
 What we needed was a mathematical function able to assign a cost to any potential links, that is, to any connection between any pair of settlements.
-Only in this way, we would have been able to compare empirical and model-generated networks.
+Thus we are able to compare empirical and model-generated networks.